the-other-mariana/the-other-mariana/extras/CV.md

 3. I like to read and my favorite book is *In Search of Lost Time* by [Marcel Proust](https://es.wikipedia.org/wiki/Marcel_Proust).

-4. I like to learn *Croatian Language*, and a quote I can tell you is:
+4. I like learning *Croatian Language*, and a quote I can tell you is:

 > sve će biti dobro (Everything will be alright)